Celebrations of Grace & Gratitude:

 - Fundraising: Circle of Friends, DMAs, monthly donations, other fundraising

-- G&A: General & Administrative, Governing Board, Gift Committee
+- G&A: General & Administrative, Governing Board, Gift Committee, Transitions

 Finally, special moments …

-We are grateful for Fr.
-Thomas’ presence, prayer and many gifts that continue to flow to us.
-We close with the exhortation that he gave seven years ago on the occasion of a meeting of the Contemplative Outreach board held at St. Benedict’s Monastery.
+We close with the exhortation that Fr.
+Thomas gave eight years ago on the occasion of a meeting of the CO board held at St. Benedict’s Monastery.
 Its poetic truth remains with us today:

 The essential thing that we are called to contribute is to serve the coming into humanity in our time of a deeper awareness of the love of God …